 - Manipur is known by various names like Kangleipak, Sanaleibak and Meeteileipak.

-- The sport Polo originated in Manipur. this game was later adopted by the Britishers and hence it gained popularity in the west.
+- The sports Polo originated in Manipur. this game was later adopted by the Britishers and hence it gained popularity in the west.

 - Handloom weaving and sericulture are two marketing sectors that provide mass employment to the locals of Manipur.